BIPO-AISG-SMU/demand-forecasting/docs/user/_sources/inference-endpoint.md

 # Model Serving Endpoint

-This document provides detailed information on how to interact with our model serving endpoint, which facilitates predictions through a RESTful API.
+This document provides detailed information on how to interact with our model serving endpoint, which facilitates predictions through a REST API.
 Ensure you've followed the [`Environment Setup`](inference-deployment-env-setup) before diving in.

 ## Overview